jasonfl-39/jasonfl-39/README.md

 ### Hi there, I'm Jason 👋
-Final year math student.
+Math Graduate.
 Has some knowledge of Python, R, SQL, Tableau.
 Interested in Data Analytics and Machine Learning algorithms.

 <!--
 **jasonfl-39/jasonfl-39** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.